pdlloyd/detdff_tiny-tapeout/docs/info.md

 ## How to test

 This circuit does not make any use of the provided clock input, only the piano input switches and the RST_N button.
-The outputs, Q, of the DETDFFs and their complements, QN, are shown on the 7-segment display.
+The design won't build properly with a floating clock so there is a bogus inverter in the design not connected to anything to get the Github Actions to pass.
+The outputs, Q, of the DETDFFs and their complements, QN, are shown on the 7-segment display:

 ```
 DETDFF0 (D0 / IN0, CLK0 / IN1) -> Q0  (Top Segment          /  A)